edgedb/edgedb-elixir/README.md

 ```

 # TODO:
-1. Support for retrying transactions
+1. Support for retrying transactions and subtransactions
 2. Better public API
 3. Better tests and coverage
 4. Option to provide custom codec for type